mhmdrazn/Bushfires-Regression-Analysis/README.md

 The weather data for this project covers the period from December 2023 to February 2024.
 The data includes information on the Date, Suburb, Time, Status, Location, Area, Minimum temperature (°C), Maximum temperature (°C), Rainfall, Evaporation, Sunshine, Direction Max Wind Gust, Speed of maximum wind gust (km/h), Time of maximum wind gust.

 ## Project Structure
-- `Bushfires Dataset/` - File to store the suburb and weather data.
+- `Bushfires Dataset` - File to store the suburb and weather data.
-- `bushfires_regression.ipynb/` - Jupyter notebooks for analysis and modelling.
+- `bushfires_regression.ipynb` - Jupyter notebooks for analysis and modelling.
-- `bushfires_regression.pr/`- Python code for details.
+- `bushfires_regression.pr`- Python code for details.